 Command format: pg_dump -h <access IP> -U <accessing user> -f <full path to the backup file> -c -C <name of the exported database> Example: pgsql-10pg_dump -h 192.168.0.16 -U testroot -f backup.sql -c -C postgres

 -- PostgreSQL database dump -- -- Dumped from database version 9.5.4 -- Dumped by pg_dump version 9.5.19 SET statement_timeout = 0; SET lock_timeout = 0; SET client_encoding = 'UTF8'; SET standard_conforming_strings = on; SELECT pg_catalog.set_config('search_path', '', false); SET check_function_bodies = false; SET xmloption = content; SET client_min_messages = warning; SET row_security = off;

 psql -U postgres <./backup.sql

->As there are extension like pg_stat_error, an error may occur, but that does not affect data import. - For binary files, data needs to be restored by using `pg_restore`.
+As there are extensions like pg_stat_error, an error may occur, but that does not affect data import.